-Submit changes to be reported in accordance with the above procedures to either the North Region or South Region construction/maintenance liaison in the Transportation Permits Branch.
-The North Region liaison is responsible for districts 1, 2, 3, 4, 5 (except San Luis Obispo and Santa Barbara Counties), 6 (except Kern County), and 10.
-The South Region liaison is responsible for districts 5 (San Luis Obispo and Santa Barbara Counties only), 6 (Kern County only), 7, 8, 9, 11, and 12.
+Submit changes to be reported in accordance with the above procedures to either the North Region or South Region construction liaison, maintenance liaison, or both, in the Transportation Permits Branch.
+The North Region liaison is responsible for districts 1, 2, 3, 4, 5, except San Luis Obispo and Santa Barbara Counties, 6, except Kern County, and 10.
+The South Region liaison is responsible for districts 5's San Luis Obispo and Santa Barbara Counties only, 6's Kern County only, and 7, 8, 9, 11, and 12.

 The Transportation Permits Branch will, within 1 business day, send a fax to the resident engineer confirming receipt of the change.